mark-watson/haskell_book/manuscript/hybrid_haskell_python_coref.md

 # Hybrid Haskell and Python For Coreference Resolution

+Here we will write a Haskell client for using a server written in Python that performs coreference resolution (more on this later).
+There is some common material in this chapter and the chapter *Hybrid Haskell and Python Natural Language Processing* because I wanted both chapters to be self contained.

 Coreference resolution is also called anaphora resolution and is the process for replacing pronouns in text with the original nouns, proper nouns, or noun phrases that the pronouns refer to.

 Before discussing setting up the Python library for performing coreference analysis and the Haskell client, let's run the client so you can see and understand anaphora resolution: